SuperNEMO-DBD/SNGitCondDB/docs/ResourceImplementations.md

 provided we can:

 1. Isolate the sets of resource files into separate git repositories, tagging those.
-2. Provide an API that can return at file at a given tag
+2. Provide an API that can return the content of a file at a given tag

 The first requirement is simple, just move the required resource directory into its own Git repository.
 The diectory tags can be removed, and replaced by git tags.
 Thus: